 - Speaker, “Dispute resolution options for media professionals”, In5 media/Dubai Production City, September 2018

 - Speaker, “Jurisdiction of the DIFC Courts”, presentation to clients, Al Tamimi Abu Dhabi, February 2018

 - Speaker, “Commercial and business contracts: a practical guide to protecting your interests”, Dubai Design District, February 2018

 - Speaker, “Update on the Joint Judicial Committee established by Decree 19 of 2016”, briefing for clients, Al Tamimi DIFC, May 2017

 - Speaker, “Joint Judicial Committee established by Decree 19 of 2016”, briefing for clients, Al Tamimi DIFC, March 2017

-- United Arab Emirates-DIFC chapter in Encyclopaedia of International Commercial Litigation (Kluwer Law International) (2019 revision; co-author)
+- United Arab Emirates-DIFC chapter in Encyclopaedia of International Commercial Litigation (Kluwer Law International) (2019 and 2020; co-author)